Adib1133/OptiXess/README.md

 ---

+## Development Credits

+This project was vibecoded and co-developed with AI agents — Gemini 8 Flash, Claude Sonnet 4.5, and ChatGPT Astra all contributed to the codebase.

+---

 ## License

 OptiScaler is developed by the OptiScaler project.
 Intel XeSS runtime libraries are subject to Intel's license.
 OptiXess (this GUI) is a separate configuration tool and does not modify or redistribute the OptiScaler or XeSS source code.